ahmeterdem1/Vector/README.md

 Takes the derivative of f around x with h = _h_.
 There is no algorithm here.
 It just calculates the derivative.

+### Vectorgebra.integrate(f, a, b, delta)

+Calculates the integral of f(x) in the interval (a, b) with the specified delta.
+Default for delta is 0.01.
+Uses the midpoint rule.

 ### Vectorgebra.__mul(...)